Meet Oliver Sartor, M.D.

 Funds raised through the One Man Shoot will be used to support Dr. Sartor’s ongoing research initiatives and Tulane’s Prostate Cancer Research Program.

 Dr. Sartor is the leader of Tulane’s Prostate Cancer Research Program, a world-class team of cancer professionals performing cutting-edge basic and clinical research and running the largest treatment center for prostate cancer patients in Louisiana.
-Thousands of prostate cancer patients are treated in Tulane’s clinics each year.
-In addition to patients from Louisiana, Tulane has cancer patient referrals from 26 additional states and seven countries outside the United States.
+Currently about 1,300 patients from 26 states and 7 foreign countries are under Dr. Sartor’s care.
+Some of these patients require routine occasional follow-up and some have advanced disease requiring very active management.

 THE COMPLETE SPECTRUM OF PROSTATE CANCER RESEARCH AND CARE

 Tulane Cancer Center provides cancer prevention, diagnosis, treatment, and rehabilitation with an emphasis on convenience for our patients and their families and with a team approach to comprehensive prostate cancer care.
 Our program spans the full spectrum of prostate cancer care – from basic and clinical research to cancer screening and prevention to early detection and diagnosis to the latest treatment options and rehabilitation.
 Working along-side Dr. Sartor, Tulane’s Prostate Cancer Team includes other world-class clinicians, plus laboratory scientists who study cancer at the molecular level.
 The ultimate goal is to explore new avenues in the hopes of better understanding cancer and how to cure it.